 In this paper we analyzed the decoding performance of the cluster-based cooperative networks with a code combining technique.
 Simulation results from various aspects show this cooperation architecture is effective in improving the link performance and reducing the energy consumption.
 This result is promising in that the reduced power requirement leads to less interference caused by a transmission, thus can improve the capacity of the wireless networks.

-Fig. 3.
-Decoded bit-error rate $P_b$ vs. number of cooperative nodes L. PL is the amount of power deduction of the intra-cluster transmission upon the inter-cluster transmission.
+Fig. 4.
+Decoded bit-error rate P_b vs. number of cooperative nodes L with different cluster radius.
+Smaller cluster radius has a better performance.